sarbal/R_course/lessons/primer.md

 plot(Petal.Length ~ Sepal.Length, data=iris, pch=19, col=Species)
 ```

-- We can view sepal width by species distributions with a boxplot, beanplot, violin plot or "joy" plots:
+- We can view sepal width by species distributions with a boxplot, beanplot, violin plot or "joy" plots (note that the functions require the data to be in slightly different formats):
 ```
 boxplot(iris$Sepal.Width~ iris$Species, col=1:3 )
 beanplot(iris$Sepal.Width~ iris$Species, col=list(1,2,3))